A flexible test facility for liquid xenon detector development: Overview

 \section{Overview}

 The Stanford LXe TPC test facility, shown in \cref{fig:lab}, includes two independent test stands, each with the infrastructure necessary to operate a variety of different LXe test chambers.
-The ``Large System'' is so named because it uses a cryostat with a 50~cm inner diameter, while the ``Small System'' uses a cryostat with a 40~cm inner diameter.
+The ``Large System'' is so named because it uses a cryostat with a 50~cm inner diameter and a 148~cm inner height, while the ``Small System'' uses a cryostat with a 40~cm inner diameter and 118~cm inner height.
 The Small System and Large System can host test chambers with flange diameters of up to 30.5~cm (DN250CF) and 41.9~cm (DN350CF), respectively.
+The maximum test chamber height is limited by the space occupied by the inlet and outlet tubing and the housing for sensor electronics above and below the chamber.

-For each system, a flange mounted at the top of a Unistrut support frame acts as the feedthrough interface between the air side and cold space of the cryostat, sealing to a vacuum-insulated dewar using an o-ring.
-LXe test chambers are suspended from the underside of the top flange using low-thermal-conductivity rods, such as 1/4'' SS316 all-threads or thin-wall SS316 tubing welded to fixture plates.
-Dewars are raised to mate with the top flange using a rope-and-pulley system.
-Each Unistrut frame includes a diamond-tread platform, providing access to the top flange, DAQ rack, and xenon handling manifold.
+Each system is built around a ``top flange'' anchored at the top of a strut channel support frame.
+The top flange is a steel plate which acts as the feedthrough interface between the air side (above) and the cold space (below).
+The cold space is contained within a cryostat which can be raised using a rope-and-pulley system to mate with the underside of the top flange, creating a seal with an o-ring.
+LXe test chambers are suspended in the cryostat from the underside of the top flange using low-thermal-conductivity rods, such as 1/4'' SS316 all-threads or thin-wall SS316 tubing welded to fixture plates.
+Beside each strut channel frame is an elevated, diamond-tread platform to provide access to the top flange and hold the data acquisition rack, minimizing its distance to the feedthroughs.
 Both manifolds are connected to the same xenon storage bottle, with valves to direct xenon into and out of either system.